 |4th August 2017||16th August 2017|

 |6th October 2017||18th October 2017|

 |3rd November 2017||15th November 2017|

 |1st December 2017||13th December 2017|

 |9th February 2018||21st February 2018|

 |3rd August 2018||15th August 2018|

 |Please note that these dates are subject to change|

 If the Board does not approve the examiners, you will be invited to nominate an additional or alternative examiner, or to appoint an independent chair, depending on the Board’s requirements.
-If the Board asks you to make such a nomination, please complete and submit the Additional/alternative examiner nomination form [DOC 156KB] to the Research Degrees Office as soon as possible.
+If the Board asks you to make such a nomination, please nominate an alternative examiner using the MySIS task.

 If the Board does approve the examiners, the Research Degrees Office will write to the examiners to formally invite them to act, and will inform you that we have done so.
 You will be responsible for arranging the viva once the candidate has submitted their thesis to the Research Degrees Office.